utkarsh2102/utkarsh2102.org/content/posts/foss-in-jan-21.md

 This was my sixteenth month as a Debian LTS and seventh month as a Debian ELTS paid contributor.
 I was assigned 26.00 hours for LTS and 36.75 hours for ELTS and worked on the following things:
+(however, I worked extra for 9 hours for LTS and 9 hours for ELTS this month, which I intend to balance from the next month!)

 #### LTS CVE Fixes and Announcements: